imunes/imunes.github.io/_posts/2015-12-23-imunes-blog.md

 License
 =======

-IMUNES is licensed under te very permissive and liberal [BSD license](http://www.linfo.org/bsdlicense.html) and is copyrighted as a product of the [University of Zagreb, Croatia](http://unizg.hr) as stated [here](https://github.com/imunes/imunes/blob/master/COPYRIGHT).
+IMUNES is licensed under the very permissive and liberal [BSD license](http://www.linfo.org/bsdlicense.html) and is copyrighted as a product of the [University of Zagreb, Croatia](http://unizg.hr) as stated [here](https://github.com/imunes/imunes/blob/master/COPYRIGHT).
 IMUNES was